 The body text or content dominates.
 Citations work as they do in print: you put “(Author YEAR)” in the appropriate places and append a readable list of references in the back matter.
 I put tags into the back matter as well so they get out of the way when reading the note; the topmost lines are precious screen real estate I don’t like to waste.

-This is perfectly readable in every application which can display text.
+This is perfectly readable in any application that can display text.

-Here’s two example pictures, one in a plain text editor, one in a rich text editor:
+Here’s two example pictures of similar notes – one in a plain text editor, one in a rich text editor:

 Going plain text with MultiMarkdown